usaid-cs/yesterday-i-learned/random.md

 1. "9H hardness", frequently used to quantify tempered glass screen protectors, is [well under 6 on mohs hardness scale.](http://www.moutfitters.com/blog/true-hardness-tempered-glass-screen-protector/) There does not appear to be a conversion table available, because pencil hardness is a colour scale.
 1. Over the years, more useless elements have been added to TF2.
 This slows down the game.
 In response, [Valve made the game look even worse](https://www.youtube.com/watch?v=w1W5DU4zmAA) so as to maintain a decent framerate.
 1. "Dickbuttery" is the term for putting dickbutts everywhere.
-1. Hiring more people doesn't make projects finish quicker.
+1. Hiring more people doesn't [always] make projects finish quicker.
 9 people can't make a baby in a month.
 1. A [Hall sensor](https://en.wikipedia.org/wiki/Hall_effect_sensor) senses changes in magnetic field, and varies the output voltage accordingly.
 1. If you use ["wide gamut"](https://en.wikipedia.org/wiki/Wide-gamut_RGB_color_space) displays, what you show on it should use 16-bit colours, or you will see some polarising effect on the image.
 1. Crockford's JSON/JSLint licence had a clause in there, saying ["The Software should be used for Good, not Evil."](http://dev.hasenj.org/post/3272592502/ibm-and-its-minions) So then IBM's lawyers had to ask for permission to use them for evil...